 Read also: Singaporeans’ Guide To Understanding Town Councils And Their Service & Conservancy Charges

 Management fund is used to pay for recurring expenses of the estate’s maintenance.
-These include: –
+These will include: –

 – Security